jhvanderschee/hugobricks/content/docs/shortcodes/reviews.md

 ![Button](/uploads/shortcodes/reviews.png "Reviews")

-Self explanatory: provides a nice  map.
+Self explanatory: provides a set of reviews - testimonials.
 Just style (if needed) it and place it at wish in you website, by means of the following